-A PDO telegram according to CANopen contains 0 $\dots$ 8 data bytes.
+According to CANopen, a PDO telegram contains 0...8 data bytes.
 A mapping for any kind of objects can be done in these data bytes.

 For the system bus, the PDO telegrams are firmly defined with 8 data bytes.
 The mapping is not done via mapping parameters as with CANopen, but via the method of sources and links.